 You turn to doctors when something is wrong, and you’re experiencing pain and other abnormal occurrences.
 You hope the doctor will know what’s going on and provide a cure.
 If they say you need surgery, medication, or some other treatment, you trust that it’s the right course of action.
 It can be devastating to realize your trust in the medical system was misplaced.
 You may learn your doctor misdiagnosed you, sending you down the wrong path.
 A surgeon may have botched a procedure.
 Whatever the situation, it’s time to talk with a Maui medical malpractice lawyer about holding the negligent health care provider responsible.
-Contact Menzer Law Firm at (808) 400-3726 to set up a free consultation.
+Contact Menzer Law at (808) 400-3726 to set up a free consultation.

 Medical Torts in Hawaii